 Shivang Gupta: Though my business is more associated with lounge and bar, however, I believe that any food and beverage business is rather an art than science wherein we need to adopt meticulous strategies.
 I rather believe in cultivating the art of service; where the focus should be on enhancing the quality, beautifying the décor and the ambience of the setup, and hone the art of delighting people we target with the unparalleled services.

 POSist: How do you ensure customers enjoy the seamless dining experience at a restaurant?

-Shivang Gupta: It is our endeavor to create a great dining experience for our customers.
+Shivang Gupta: It is our endeavour to create a great dining experience for our customers.
 It is NEVER only about the food but, the complete package they pay for, right from the moment they walk in till the time they step outside.
-Yes, food must be your primary focus, but at the same time, you need to take utmost care toward the ambiance, menu, service, waiting time, delivery etc.
+Yes, food must be your primary focus, but at the same time, you need to take utmost care of the ambience, menu, service, waiting time, delivery etc.